-Prerequisites: B or better in Biology 2 and at least a C in Chemistry 1
+Prerequisites: B or better in Biology 2 in Chemistry 1

 A brief history of biology, natural selection, cell theory, cell structure and function, chemistry of life, photosynthesis, cellular respiration, cell division, patterns of inheritance, DNA, biotechnology, and biodiversity.
 Related laboratory exercises will be incorporated.